 Support During a Mental Health or Wellbeing Crisis

-If you are a student experiencing a mental health or wellbeing crisis and have not made or are waiting for an appointment with the Mental Health and Wellbeing Team there are additional sources of crisis support available for you, outlined below.
+If you are a student living on campus or locally and experiencing a mental health or wellbeing crisis and have not made or are waiting for an appointment with the Mental Health and Wellbeing Team there are additional sources of crisis support available for you, outlined below.
 More information regarding booking an appointment with the Mental Health and Wellbeing Team.

 On Campus Support